My first painting this year is this triptych. Of course, as it is largely abstract every viewer has free leeway in terms of interpretation.

 After I finished my first work, I decided to make another attempt on the subject, image#2, on the far right.
 I hope you can guess the dancer.

 Number 3, the painting in the middle was taken last.
 There is a story associated with it, but it would be more of a confusion.
 Anyway, above all, it should help underline the morbidity and at the same time be a calm part between the two dominant busy parts.

-Balance in Chinese art works differently than in the West.
+Balance in Chinese artworks is different than in the West.
 I wrote about it in a previous post [The Principle Of The Balance In Chinese Painting].
 The triptych as a whole is well balanced and each of the 3 images is well balanced in itself, even individual lines are well balanced.
 The painted areas and the blank ones are also well balanced.

 Chinese art is always about what we in the West vaguely know as yin :: yang.
-It is playing with opposites like white :: black, soft :: hard, bold :: sensitive but also line :: dot….(This nwould be a long story to tell and I will try it in a seperate blog post).
+It is playing with opposites like white :: black, soft :: hard, bold :: sensitive but also line :: dot…(This would be a long story to tell and I will try it in a separate blog post).

 Another requirement in traditional Chinese painting is to let the viewer wander through the painting.
-Earlier article on this [four phases in Chinese painting].
+An earlier article on this [four phases in Chinese painting].
 In ancient China, people read from right to left.
 Please try to walk through the picture from the bottom right. [fig4].

 This path through the picture should be as long as possible and show different nuances of ease in moving forward and stagnating.

 Traditional Chinese paintings were not signed with “painted by so and so” but were signed “written by so and so”.
 Calligraphy always took precedence over painting.
 Often the content is not that important (frequently it is just the same elements that are arranged differently anyway).
 What is in the foreground is the artist’s ability to master and implement the principles of calligraphy.